syncfusion-content/javascript-docs/js/PivotChart/OLAP-Getting-Started.md

 Now you need to set “GettingStarted.html” as start-up page.
 In-order to do so, right-click on “GettingStarted.html” page and select **“Set As Start Page”**.

 ### Scripts and CSS Initialization
-The scripts and style sheets that are mandatorily required to render a PivotChart widget inside a HTML page are highlighted below in an appropriate order.
+The scripts and style sheets that are mandatorily required to render a pivot chart widget inside a HTML page are highlighted below in an appropriate order.

 1. ej.web.all.min.css
 2. jQuery-3.0.0.min.js